beverleyy/gradcafe_analysis/README.md

 `-q` is the catch-all query you type into the big search box on gradcafe.
 The filters are replicated by the `-i`, `-p` and `-d` flags.

 All of the search options are optional, but the number of pages is not.
 Also, while the `-f FILENAME` is optional, if you are scraping multiple gradcafe queries, I highly recommend specifying this.
-Otherwise, your earlier scrapes may be overwritten.
+Otherwise, your earlier scrapes may be overwritten (since it will name as default `file`).

 Example for the aerospace dataset I used: